koschke/zwift/README.md

 10m@100w-190w + 30m@200w + 5m@190w-150w| 250w
 ```

+A power range is defined by starting and ending power separated by a `-`, e.g., `100w-190w` increases from 100 watts to 190 watts.
+Note that you need to specify the watt unit (`w` or `W`) for both the starting and ending power.
+If the starting power is lower than the ending power, as in `190w-150w`, power will decrease over the specified duration.

-As you can see, differents sets are separated by `+`.
+As you can see in this example, too, different sets are separated by `+`.

 Now let's assume we want a classic 30/30 interval with 9 repeats instead of the steady 200 watts over 30 minutes.
 A 30/30 interval is an effort with 30 seconds at high power, let's say 290 watts, followed by a 30-second rest at low power, let's say 100 watts.
 This can be specified as follows: